 We are still finding a broad range of stocks that we wish to own.
 The valuations of our holdings have risen but are still at justifiable levels.
-To ameliorate the risks of nasty surprises, we are holding large short positions in stocks and indices that we regard as expensive or overstretched.
+To ameliorate the risks of nasty surprises, we are holding short positions in indices that we regard as over-stretched.